nextcloud/documentation/admin_manual/configuration/auth_ldap.rst

     | *cn=designers,dc=my-company,dc=com*

 User Search Attributes:
-  These attributes are used when a search for users with a search string is done.
+  These attributes are used when a search for users is done.
 This happens, for instance, in the share dialogue.
 By default the user display name attribute as specified above is being used.
 Multiple attributes can be given, one in each line.

+  Beware that if an attribute is not available on a user object, the user will neither be listed (e.g. in the share dialogue) nor be able to login.
+This also affects the display name attribute as specified above.
+If you override the default, the display name attribute will not be taken into account, unless you specify it as well.

   * Example: